 All rapid re-housing participants will be required to participate in stabilization services, including case management, while receiving tenant based rental assistance.
-The service will be provided by AHOH and the Light House in coordination with the provider who referred the participant to the program.
-A housing stability plan will be developed for each participant and may include ensuring the participant receives all eligible mainstream benefits, job counseling, referral to workforce development services, transportation services, help with budgeting, etc. At a minimum, the case manager will have contact with the participant monthly to ensure the household is stable and the rent is paid.
+The service will be provided by Arundel House of Hope (AHOH) and The Light House in coordination with the provider who referred the participant to the program.
+A housing stability plan will be developed for each participant and may ensure the participant receives access to eligible mainstream benefits, job counseling, referral to workforce development services, transportation services, help with budgeting, etc. At a minimum, the case manager will have contact with the participant monthly to ensure the household is stable and the rent is paid.
 A participant may choose to continue stabilization services for an additional six months, but will receive no more than 12 months of assistance.